richasardana/richasardana.github.io/outreach/_posts/2024-04-06-eyh-workshop.md

 ---
 layout: post
-title: "Microscopy workshop for Expanding your horizons outreach program"
+title: "Microscopy workshops for Expanding your horizons STEM outreach program"
 about: true
 author_handle: richa
 tags: [Mentoring, STEM, Inclusion, Science communication, Public outrech, Science education]
 ---
 {% include JB/setup %}

-Apr, 2024: Sardana lab participated in the 'Expand your horizons' community outreach program at Cornell to encourage girls to pursue STEM careers.
-We organized three hands-on workshops for 7th/ 8th grade Ithaca high school girls on the priciples of microscopy.
-All the participants built a simple microscope and observed a diversity of interesting specimens.
+Sardana lab participates in the yearly 'Expand your horizons' community outreach program at Cornell to encourage girls to pursue STEM careers.
+We teach the high school girls key concepts in microscopy.
+This followed by all participants building a simple microscope and observing a diversity of interesting specimens.
+These workshops have been very successful with the students, and very rewarding for us!

+Apr, 2023: Sardana lab organized two hands-on workshops for 9th grade Ithaca high school girls on building and using a simple mircroscope.

+Apr, 2024: Sardana lab organized three hands-on workshops for 7th/ 8th grade Ithaca high school girls on the principles of microscopy.